itrocket-team/testnet_guides/celestia/BlockspaceRace/bridge.md

 curl -s http://localhost:26659/balance | jq
 ~~~

-Optional, if you want transferring keys to another server, you will need to issue permissions
+(Optional) If you want transferring keys to another server, you will need to add permissions

 ~~~
 chmod -R 700 .celestia-bridge-blockspacerace-0